Enterprise information integration: Uniform information representation

+Uniform information representation is particularly important in EII and Electronic Data Interchange (EDI), where different departments of a large organization may have collected information for different purposes, with different labels and units, until one department realized that data already collected by those other departments could be re-purposed for their own needs—saving the enterprise the effort and cost of re-collecting the same information.

-- Combining disparate data sets
+Combining disparate data sets

 Each data source is disparate and as such is not designed to support EII.
 Therefore, data virtualization as well as data federation depends upon accidental data commonality to support combining data and information from disparate data sets.
 Because of this lack of data value commonality across data sources, the return set may be inaccurate, incomplete, and impossible to validate.

 One solution is to recast disparate databases to integrate these databases without the need for ETL.
 The recast databases support commonality constraints where referential integrity may be enforced between databases.
 The recast databases provide designed data access paths with data value commonality across databases.